We will spend close to 100,000 hours of our life working. Take that in again… One hundred thousand hours.

 - 12% higher profit

 Before you schedule company outings every Tuesday night, there is one more piece of important data: Friendships at work are less likely to result in happier and more engaged employees if the employees do not have a positive relationship with their managers.
-Employee engagement needs must first be met between an employee and his/her direct report.
-If there is a Maslow’s Hierarchy of Workplace Friendships, basic engagement needs (such as knowing exactly what your manager expects of you) are a necessary solid foundation before having a best friend can strongly affect your workplace culture and engagement.
+Employee engagement needs must first be met between an employee and their direct report.
+If there is a Maslow’s Hierarchy of Workplace Friendships, basic engagement needs (such as knowing exactly what your manager expects of you) are necessary foundations before having a best friend can strongly affect your workplace culture and engagement.

 With such a big bottom line at stake, it makes sense to foster an environment where your employees can easily and comfortably create friendships.
 Here are ten tips to promote friendships within your organization.